 The promotional and advertising strategy in the Thomas Cook marketing strategy is as follows:

 The company promotes its business by showcasing its holiday packages under the following themes: festive holiday, fusion holiday, group tours, cruise special holiday, adventure holiday, beach holiday, Honeymoon special.
 Thomas Cook has launched several ads in magazines, newspapers, Hoardings, TV, Internet and YouTube.
 It also has an active social media profile where it actively engages with its customers.
 It posts various blog posts, Discounts, trivia related to world scenario.
 Thomas Cook sponsors big events to increase its brand visibility.
 It has been the sponsor of London Olympic Games, football clubs like Manchester City and Peterborough united.
 The tagline of Thomas Cook is “Let’s Go”.

 Since this is a service marketing brand, here are the other three Ps to make it the 7Ps marketing mix of Thomas Cook.

 Thomas Cook being a service brand, focuses on its customers as well as its workforce.
 The workforce includes trained employees who are with the sales team or are tour guides who take tourists.
-Today it is present at over 55 Indian cities and has over 5000 employees, in India.
-It has more than 3100 stores, 94 fleet and more than 31000 employees all over the world.
+Thomas Cook has its operations along with Fosun International in China.
+On the other hand, Thomas Cook India is present at over 50 Indian cities and has over 5000 employees.

-It has more than 32000 hotels in India and more than 150000 hotels outside India.
-Thomas Cook started its airline venture in the year 1999.
-In the year 2015, Thomas Cook launched its forex mobile app to cater to international travellers.
-Thomas Cook merchandize like bags, pens, books, caps, jackets etc form the physical presence of the brand.
+It has a tie-up with more than more than 150.000 hotels outside India.
+Thomas Cook has started its airline venture in the year 1999.
+Thomas Cook has also launched its forex mobile app to cater to international travelers.
+Thomas Cook merchandize like bags, pens, books, caps, jackets etc. form the physical presence of the brand.
 Also, all the offices are the biggest touch points of the company, where customers meet and greet the employees face to face.